 When the Caux Palace was bought in 1946 one major renovation was to transform the ballroom into a 380 seater theatre.
 Plays and musical shows were created here which toured the world.
 Artists from across the globe were welcomed to showcase their work.

 Many of these artists are preparing events through this year to celebrate 75 Years of Encounters at Caux.
-The first will be on May 29th, close to the date when the Caux Palace was purchased in 1946.
+The first event Source and Inspiration took place on May 29th, close to the date when the Caux Palace was purchased in 1946.
+You can watch the video or read the report here.

 Inspired by the Segestrale fresco in Caux and the song “Water for a thirsty land” by Kathleen Johnson, the motif for the arts events is water - water as the source of life, water that refreshes the spirit.